Stay on top of your money while you study

 If you don't provide your mobile number or let us know when you've changed it, we won't be able to send you these text alerts.

 You can opt out of the arranged or unarranged texts at any time by phone, or by going into a branch.
+If you choose to opt out of text alerts, this will apply to all personal current accounts you hold with HSBC UK.

 Charges for using your debit card abroad